Skip to main content

 1. Create a new agent project:

-adk create retry-agent
+adk create retry_agent

 Choose the Programmatic (Python script) option.